ramblingsofadev/docs/introduction.md

 * Generally too much magic going on behind the scenes
 * All-in adoption of some less popular PSRs

 There is a general trend towards having separate API and front end codebases.
-Full stack frameworks have their place, but I felt like this was becoming a less and less common way to write websites - most are JavaScript-powered UIs calling APIs.
-So, I focused on what I know best - building REST APIs.
-I spent months sketching out the ideal syntax, laboring over how to provide the best developer experience possible.
-Once I had the syntax down, I worked backwards and started implementing it over the course of a few years.
-It wasn't easy, but I can honestly say I am very proud of it.
-I hope you enjoy it, too.
+Full stack frameworks have their place, but we felt like this was becoming a less and less common way to write websites - most are JavaScript-powered UIs calling APIs.
+So, we focused on what we know best - building REST APIs.
+We spent months sketching out the ideal syntax, laboring over how to provide the best developer experience possible.
+Once we had the syntax down, we worked backwards and started implementing it over the course of a few years.
+It wasn't easy, but we can honestly say we am very proud of it.
+We hope you enjoy it, too.